 - Pour water.
 Stir.
 Continue to cook for 5 minutes.

-- Add the Knorr beef cube.
+- Add the Knorr pork cube.
 Stir.
 Cover the pot.
 Cook in low heat for 15 to 25 minutes.
 Add more water if needed.

 - Sprinkle some salt and ground black pepper and add the long green peppers.
 Stir and cook for 3 minutes.